Ali Artuner

-Ali Artuner (5 September 1944 – 16 February 2001) was a Turkish footballer who played as a goalkeeper for Göztepe and the Turkish national team in the 1960s, rising to the position of captain on both teams.
+Ali Artuner (5 September 1944 – 16 February 2001) was a Turkish footballer who played as a goalkeeper for Göztepe and the Turkey national team in the 1960s, rising to the position of captain on both teams.
 In his hometown of İzmir, there are many sports complexes and tournaments bearing his name.

 He is also the uncle of former Turkish international goalkeeper, Cenk Gönen.